Equidistant-403/equidistant/README.md

 `--fix`
 to the lint command in `package.json` so it looks like `eslint --fix --ext .ts,.tsx ./src`

+to run the suite of all unit and integration tests `npm test`

 ### Backend
 Relevant files can be found in `./backend`